Tool Tutorial Friday – Using a Dremel TRIO

 There is a speed adjustment on the handle of the tool.
 Typically you would leave it on 10 – 12 for cutting wood.
 A lower speed may be necessary when cutting plastic to avoid melting the material.

 One of the nice features is that it can be use in a horizontal grip like a jigsaw.
 Or, simply press the button on both sides to …

 raise the handle and use it with a vertical grip.

 Changing bits is fairly simple but requires two hands (my photo is not 100% accurate).
 One finger pushes the button on the front of the TRIO to lock the collet.
 The other hand uses the wrench to loosen the collet.

-The TRIO does not come with router bits, but a set can be purchased for about $40 (like this 5 piece set from Amazon.)
+The TRIO does not come with router bits, but a Dremel 5-piece Specialty Router Bit Kit can be purchased for about $40 from Amazon (affiliate link.)
 There is also a tile cutting bit, piloted point cutting bit, and a hardwood and sheet metal bit (all available for separate purchase.)

 Be forewarned that you CANNOT use bits for a regular dremel in the TRIO.
 The shafts are different sizes.

 And here for your viewing pleasure is a video tutorial for using the Dremel TRIO: